Salwan/salwan.github.io/_posts/2018-04-30-pc--6002-vs-80s-computers-benchmark.md

 On the other hand, the Amiga architecture is way ahead along with Atari ST, both targeted a different market (much more expensive at the time) and powered by the 68000 which went on to power the SEGA Genesis/Mega Drive later on.

 For comparison with how far things have come, the difference between this low-power low-performance tablet-laptop I'm using to write this now and the CPC 464 is merely 238x (lol).
 But if we theoretically drop down the clock for this Atom x5-z8350 from its normal frequency 1.2GHz to 4MHz (a factor of approximately 1/300), it would run the [same benchmark program in CPython](https://pastebin.com/0RN4fb0p) in approximately: 0.337s * 300 = 1:41.10 which puts it below the CPC 464.

+[Nintendo 3DS's SmileBASIC](http://smilebasic.com/en/) is an interesting one, the developers who created it are fans of NEC PC architectures so it's essentially a modern extended implementation of that, with impressive performance and a high level of polish.

 By the way, the ARM processor architecture is historically a grandchild of the 6502 processor.
 In fact the initial instruction set was developed using the BBC Micro BASIC!